Skip to content Show noticeHide notice

 The Cambria County Liberty Tree was planted at Sandyvale Memorial Gardens, a location with great historical significance, as several Revolutionary War veterans are interred there.

 Nicki Waligora, Cambria County’s appointed representative to the America250PA Advisory Committee, said, “America250PA requested that all Liberty Trees be planted on land significant to the Revolutionary War.
 Because there are veterans of the Revolutionary War buried at Sandyvale, the location met the criteria for the tree planting.
-Sandyvale will be the perfect location for Cambria County’s Liberty Tree,” she added.
+Sandyvale is the perfect location for Cambria County’s Liberty Tree,” she added.

 Liberty Tree Planting Ceremony